 When do tuition and incidental fees have to be paid?

-September 18 is the day that your account balance must be paid without any late penalties.
-It’s also the last day to withdraw with a full refund, and opt out of incidental fees like the UPass, the DSU Health and Dental Plan, and the International Health Plan.
-If your account balance is not paid in full by September 18,, you'll receive a $50 late fee.
-Accounts that remain outstanding as of October 18 will be assessed a $50 reinstatement fee and your account will incur interest at 5.45% per annum, assessed weekly, compounded monthly.
+Check the up-to-date deadlines in September and January (mid-month for both) for the date in each term that your account balance must be paid without any late penalties.
+They're also the last days to withdraw with a full refund, and opt out of incidental fees like the UPass, the DSU Health and Dental Plan, and the International Health Plan.
+If your account balance is not paid in full by the deadline, you'll receive a $50 late fee.
+Accounts that remain outstanding a month after the deadline will be assessed a $50 reinstatement fee and your account will incur interest at 5.45% per annum, assessed weekly, compounded monthly.
 Having an outstanding balance on your account also puts a hold on your account and prevents the release of transcripts, parchments, and class registration in future terms.

 What can I do if my student loan or other funding is coming in after the deadline?